 General Parameters.
-The Hearing will be a closed hearing.
-The Hearing will not be recorded.
+The Hearing will be a closed but Live hearing with both Parties present.
+The Hearing will be recorded but not open to the public.
 The Hearing Panel will maintain confidentiality throughout the entire process.

 Standard for Determining Responsibility.
 As defined above, the Hearing Panel will make determinations in all cases under this policy using the "Preponderance of the Evidence" standard - i.e., whether it is more likely than not, considering the weight of the credible evidence, that the alleged violation(s) occurred.